wp-plugins/quick-featured-images/README.txt

 5. The fifth and last screen: take an overview of the success of the action.

 == Changelog ==

+= 2.0.1 =
+* Fixed missing headline on confirmation page if action "remove any image" was selected
+* Updated german translation

 = 2.0 =
 * Added new action "Remove any image"